aaron-lam/barcode-scanner-v2/README.md

 BarcodeScanner is an application for searching barcode with upc number.

-We use this application to test the time performance of two value structures, array and binary search tree.
+We use this application to test the time performance of data structures, including array, binary search tree, and hash table.

 # Getting Started